-In accordance with the Education Act 1996, children with a Statement of Special Educational Needs are required to be admitted to the school named in the statement.
+In accordance with the Education Act 1996, children with a Statement of Special Educational Needs (SEN) are required to be admitted to the school named in the statement and with effect from September 2014 those children with an Education Health and Care Plan (EHCP).
 Thereafter the following oversubscription criteria will apply.

-- Looked after children in the care of a local authority or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence or special guardianship order.
-See Note I below. - 2.
-Pupils who live within the catchment area of the school (pupils in this category with a sibling link (an older brother or sister) who will be attending the school in September 2015 will be given priority). - 3.
-Sibling link (an older brother or sister) to include adoptive siblings, half siblings, step siblings and long term fostered children residing at the same address and who will be attending the school in September 2015. - 4.
+- Looked after children in the care of a local authority or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order.
+See Note 1 below. - 2.
+Pupils who live within the catchment area of the school (pupils in this category with a sibling link (an older brother or sister) who will be attending the school in September 2016 will be given priority). - Sibling link (an older brother or sister) to include adoptive siblings, half siblings, step siblings and long term fostered children residing at the same address and who will be attending the school in September 2016. - 4.
 Shortest distance measured as a straight line from a single fixed central point of the home address (including flats) to the central point of the school using the Local Land and Property Gazetteer and the Council's Geographical Information System (GIS) system.

-N.B The above distance measurement will also be used as a 'tiebreaker' within each criterion, if necessary.
+N.B The distance measurement will also be used as a 'tiebreaker' within each criterion, if necessary.
 In the case of flats if there is more than one home address with the same measurement the flat with the lowest number will be offered the place.
 In all other cases of the same measurement, random allocation will be used.

-NOTE I
+.NOTE I